-If you care about skin care, then you’ve heard about red light therapy.
-Red light therapy (RLT) is a therapeutic treatment that uses red LED lights that produce low-level wavelengths.
-The treatment has a wide range of applications for both beauty and pain management.
-However, much of the interest is in its applications for skin.
+If you care about skin care, then you’ve likely heard about red light therapy.
+Red light therapy (RLT) is a therapeutic treatment that uses red LEDs to produce low-level wavelengths that penetrate the skin in a non-invasive way.
+Mitochondria in the body’s skin cells absorb the red light to create energy, which experts believe helps with cellular repair and health.
+Although red light therapy has a wide range of applications for both beauty and pain relief, much of the interest is in its applications for anti-aging.

-Today it is easier than ever to use red light therapy at home with the many portable devices now available in all price ranges.
-Maybe you own a red light therapy device already and want to take full advantage, or you want to vet the technology before you buy, here’s everything you need to know about red light therapy for your skin.
+Today it is easier than ever to use red light therapy at home thanks to portable LED devices now available.
+Whether you own a device already, or you want to investigate the technology before you buy, here’s everything you need to know about red light therapy for beauty.

 Although red LEDs do not feel hot to the touch, they create friction and heat below the skin’s surface.
 Energizing cells in this way increases their activity, causing them to reproduce faster.
 Cells take in energy through their mitochondria, which tells them it’s time to divide.
-It’s like a boost to your skin cells’ metabolism.
+Using red light therapy is like a boost to your skin cells’ metabolism.

-Each time a skin cell splits, it creates two new copies of itself.
-As new cells emerge, they displace old, damaged cells.
-You end up with more healthy skin cells, which contribute to a healthier, younger appearance.
+Each time a skin cell splits from the energy of red LEDs, it creates two new copies of itself.
+As new cells emerge, they displace old, damaged cells that contribute to signs of aging.
+The result of light therapy treatments is more healthy skin cells, which can help to contribute to a more youthful appearance.

-And unlike harsher skin treatments, such as laser therapy or abrasion, red light therapy doesn’t need to destroy your skin tissue in order to rebuild it.
-Instead, the light boosts your skin’s natural regeneration.
+Red light therapy can also increase your blood circulation to bring more oxygen and nutrients to your skin’s surface.
+Increased blood flow also contributes to faster skin cell regeneration.
+Unlike laser therapy or abrasion, red light therapy doesn’t need to destroy your skin tissue in order to rebuild it.
+Instead, the minimally invasive light boosts your skin’s natural cellular regeneration.

-Many of the most popular benefits of red light therapy involve the skin.
-It can, for example, reduce the appearance of:
+Many of the most popular benefits of red light therapy involve treating signs of age in the skin.
+Red light treatments have been shown to help reduce the appearance of: